*This information about Breast Implant Exchange was reviewed by our esteemed surgeons. If you have any questions, please don’t hesitate to contact us.

 Breast implant exchange is a surgical procedure performed to remove and replace one (or both) implants from a previous breast augmentation surgery.
 Patients are motivated to exchange their breast implants for a number of reasons, such as:

-At Wright Jones Plastic Surgery, located in Atlanta, Georgia, Dr. Wright Jones is a skillful and compassionate plastic surgeon who understands the importance of having authentic-looking and natural-feeling breasts.
-Dr. Jones is well-versed in the diagnosis and correction of breast surgery complications, and will work closely with you to address any physical or aesthetic problems stemming from past breast augmentation surgeries, taking great care to ensure that you are 100% happy with your final breast surgery outcome.
+Our plastic surgeons are well-versed in the diagnosis and correction of breast surgery complications, and will work closely with you to address any physical or aesthetic problems stemming from past breast augmentation surgeries, taking great care to ensure that you are 100% happy with your final breast surgery outcome.